eddy-geek/TIL/202405-ultra-hdr-gain-map.md

 Apple HDR images seem to use a proprietary format that relies on [EXIF metadata](https://developer.apple.com/forums/thread/709331?answerId=726119022#726119022) and an embedded HDR gain map image in the HEIC format, for displaying the HDR effect in Photos.<br>
 More precisely it uses two private {MakerApple} EXIF tags:  0x21 ("HDRGamma", global boost to brightness) and 0x30 (how much the embedded gain map adds to the effect, from smallest=8 to 0).<br>
 Relevant thread: [Extracting HDR Gain Map from iOS 14.1+ (iPhone 12+) photos](https://gist.github.com/kiding/fa4876ab4ddc797e3f18c71b3c2eeb3a).

+> gregbenz commented on Nov 20, 2023:
+> I believe the Apple implementation is not compliant with the ISO spec (ISO 21496-1).
+Last I checked, it was using slightly different metadata and a 1D map (the ISO spec uses a 3D spec which should enable better color adaptation from HDR to SDR).

 > It seems support for Apple's format was added together with the support for Adobe's format to the Chrome engine.
 Very nice!